- I enjoy hiking the trails of SW Portland. How can I help maintain them?

-Sign placement varies based on the jurisdiction they are in.
-For example, signs on a public Right-of-way are the responsibility of Portland Bureau of Transportation (PBOT), whereas signs in city parks are the responsibility of Parks & Recreation.
-SWTrails is working with all landowners to assure that signs are consistent throughout the trail network.
+Sign placement varies based on the jurisdiction in which they are located.
+Signs on a public right-of-way are the responsibility of Portland Bureau of Transportation (PBOT).
+Signs in city parks are the responsibility of Parks & Recreation.
+SWTrails PDX continues to work with all landowners and land managers to have signs that are consistent throughout the trail network.

 - How do I become a member of SWTrails?

+Visit our Join Page for details on how to become a member.
 Membership costs $10 annually, with all proceeds going toward support of our mission.
-Visit our Join Page for details.

 - How do I donate to SWTrails?